 In 1993, acclaimed conductor, soloist, and chamber musician Jaime Laredo, who was Schneider's personal choice for successor, became artistic director and conductor of the seminar.
 Laredo has introduced some of the country's most gifted young musicians to new musical ideas, offering them chamber music coaching from members of the world's top ensembles and giving them the challenge of performing at a professional level onstage at Carnegie Hall.

 Photo: Allen Cohen

-Members of the New School Concerts Department and the New York String Orchestra Seminar Advisory Committee include Dominick DeRiso, Mark Epstein, Fiona Fein, Bart Feller, Theodore Harris, Elisabeth Lorin, Frank Salomon, Linda Strommen, Jani Tree, and Helen Wright.
+Members of the New School Concerts Department and the New York String Orchestra Seminar Advisory Committee include Mark Epstein, Fiona Fein, Bart Feller, Theodore Harris, Elisabeth Lorin, Frank Salomon, Linda Strommen, Jani Tree, and Helen Wright.

-The New York String Orchestra Seminar is made possible in part by an award from the National Endowment for the Arts, the support of the Alexander Schneider Foundation, a grant from the D'Addario Music Foundation, and support from the New York City Department of Cultural Affairs, in partnership with the City Council.
+The New York String Orchestra Seminar is made possible in part by an award from the National Endowment for the Arts, the support of the Alexander Schneider Foundation, a grant from the D'Addario Foundation, and support from the New York City Department of Cultural Affairs, in partnership with the City Council.